BEST BUDGET CAMERAS FOR FILMMAKING

 Arguably superior image quality to Canon DSLRs – Blackmagic Pocket Cinema Camera

 As great as the Canon DSLRs are, through, some filmmakers argue that other brands offer superior image quality in this price range, such as the Blackmagic Pocket Cinema Camera.
-[Affiliate Link] This camera shoots 4K 4096 x 2160 up to 60 fps with 13 stops of dynamic range.
+[Amazon Affiliate Link] This camera shoots 4K 4096 x 2160 up to 60 fps with 13 stops of dynamic range.
 For reference, decide for yourself by comparing this Blackmagic footage to the Canon footage above:

 The Blackmagic Pocket 4K has many great attributes, including: